bassmaster187/TeslaLogger/docker_setup.md

 http://localhost:8888/admin/

-Go to Settings / MyTesla Credentials / Edit 1st car
+Go to Settings / MyTesla Credentials / Edit 1st car Enter Tesla credentials / Token to connect to your car.

 # Docker update / upgrade
 Usually, you update the Teslalogger in admin-panel by clicking on update button.